This Week's Finds in Mathematical Physics (1-50): March 23, 1993

 Now in general relativity things are similar but more complicated.
 The analog of the pairs \((\varphi, d\varphi/dt)\) are pairs \((Q,P)\) where \(Q\) is the metric on spacetime restricted to a spacelike hypersurface --- that is, the ``metric on space at a given time'' --- and \(P\) is concocted from the extrinsic curvature of that hypersurface as it sits in spacetime.
 Now the name of the game is to turn Einstein's equation for the metric into a first-order equation sort of like (1).
 The problem is, in general relativity there is no god-given notion of time.
 So we need to \emph{pick} a ``lapse function'' on our hypersurface, and a ``shift vector field'' on our hypersurface, which say how we want to push our hypersurface forwards in time.
 The lapse function says at each point how much we push it in the normal direction, while the shift vector field says at each point how much we push it in some tangential direction.
 These are utterly arbitrary and give us complete flexibility in how we want to push the hypersurface forwards.
 Even if spacetime was flat, we could push the hypersurface forwards in a dull way like: or in a screwy way like Of course, in general relativity spacetime is usually not flat, which makes it ultimately impossible to decide what counts as a ``dull way'' and what counts as a ``screwy way,'' which is why we simply allow all possible ways.

 Anyway, having \emph{chosen} a lapse function and shift vector field, we can rewrite Einstein's equations as an evolutionary equation.
-This is a bit of a mess, and it's called the ADM (Arnowitt-Deser-Misner) formalism.
-Schematically, it goes like where both ``stuff'' and ``stuff''' depend on both \(Q\) and \(P\) in a pretty complex way.
+This is a bit of a mess, and it's called the ADM (Arnowitt--Deser--Misner) formalism.
+Schematically, it goes like